bijlpeter83/DINOSTRAT/README.md

 Van Simaeys, S., Munsterman, D. and Brinkhuis, H.: Oligocene dinoflagellate cyst biostratigraphy of the southern North Sea Basin, Review of Palaeobotany and Palynology, 134(1–2), 105–128, doi:10.1016/j.revpalbo.2004.12.003, 2005.
 Vellekoop, J., Smit, J., van de Schootbrugge, B., Weijers, J. W. H., Galeotti, S., Sinninghe Damsté, J. S. and Brinkhuis, H.: Palynological evidence for prolonged cooling along the Tunisian continental shelf following the K-Pg boundary impact., Palaeogeography, Palaeoclimatology, Palaeoecology, 426, 216–228, 2015
 Versteegh, G. J. M.: The onset of major Northern Hemisphere glaciations and their impact on dinoflagellate cysts an acritarchs from the Singa section, Calabria (southern Italy) and DSDP Holes 607/607A (North Atlantic), Marine Micropaleontology, 30(4), 319–343, 1997.
+Versteegh, G. J. M., Zevenboom, D.: New genera and species of dinoflagellate cysts from the Mediterranean Neogene, Review of Palaeobotany and Palynology 85, 213–229, 1995.
 Vieira, M., Casas-Gallego, M., Mahdi, S. and Fenton, J.: Impagidinium obscurum sp. nov., a marker dinoflagellate cyst for the Thanetian (Paleocene) of the North Sea and the Barents Sea., Palynology, 44(2), 382–390, doi:10.1080/01916122.2019.1630494, 2020.
 Williams, G. L. and Bujak, J. P.: Distribution patterns of some North Atlantic Cenozoic dinoflagellate cysts., Marine Micropaleontology, 2, 223–234, 1977.
 Williams, G. L., Stover, L. E. and Kidson, E. J.: Morphology and stratigraphic ranges of selected Mesozoic–Cenozoic dinoflagellate taxa in the Northern Hemisphere, Pap.
 Geol.
 Surv.
 Can., 92(10), 1993.